betaflight/betaflight.com/docs/wiki/getting-started/hardware/esc.md

 - ESCs can support brushed or brushless motors, although brushed motors tend to only be seen in older, very lightweight quadcopters.
 - The ESC takes motor commands from the Flight Controller and outputs pulses of power to accelerate or decelerate each motor.
 - Dshot is the preferred protocol for the FC to control ESCs.
-Dshot variants are named by update speed - dshot150, dshot300 and dshot600.
+Dshot variants are named by update speed - Dshot150, Dshot300 and Dshot600.
-- Older ESCs may use alternative protocols like PWM, oneshot, and proshot.
+- Older ESCs may use alternative protocols like PWM, multishot, oneshot, and proshot.
 Only Dshot supports the telemetry needed for RPM filtering.
-- Betaflight is enhanced by the ability of modern ESCs to supply in-band telemetry back to the Flight Controller via the dshot protocol.
+- Betaflight is enhanced by the ability of modern ESCs to supply in-band telemetry back to the Flight Controller via the Dshot protocol.
 - Using telemetry from ESC to FC in addition to the normal motor commands from FC to ESC is referred to as Bidirectional Dshot.
 - Bidirectional Dshot is different from the bidirectional motors settings.
 Bidirectional motor setting is used to enable the propellers to spin backwards and is used in the 3D Flight Mode, it is a separate feature and not required for Dshot Telemetry.

-## Bidirectional DShot Firmware
+## Bidirectional Dshot Firmware

-The Bidirectional DShot protocol can be enabled in the [Configurator Motors Tab](/docs/wiki/configurator/motors-tab#escmotor-features).
+The Bidirectional Dshot protocol can be enabled in the [Configurator Motors Tab](/docs/wiki/configurator/motors-tab#escmotor-features).
 Modern Bidirectional Dshot is different (and more robust) in BetaFlight 4.5 than BetaFlight 4.0.
 The ESC firmware must be correct to ensure support for Dshot Telemetry and provide the best Betaflight performance.
-We strongly recommend the use of dshot in conjunection with RPM filtering for the benefits in handling and smooth flight.
+We strongly recommend the use of Dshot in conjunection with RPM filtering for the benefits in handling and smooth flight.

 **For 32bit ESCs**, various options exist